Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In their previous 10 games with a total, the Cubs and their opponents have combined to exceed the over/under on nine occasions.
+- In their last 10 matchups with a total posted by sportsbooks, the Cubs and their foes are 9-1-0 when it comes to hitting the over.

-- Oddsmakers have not posted a runline in any of the Cubs' past 10 contests.
-Chicago and its opponent have topped the over/under in eight games in a row, with the average total established by bookmakers being 7.7.
+- Bookmakers have yet to post a spread in any of the Cubs' past 10 games.
+Chicago games have gone over the point total nine times in a row, and the average total during this streak was 7.8 runs.

 Read More About This Game